 Ranger Medics should need the pain and guilt.
 I need it because it drives me to do better.
 The drive to find ways to bring more Rangers home alive because we love our boys.
 If we could work for the rest of our lives to bring one more Ranger home alive, we would.
 There is always that hope, that this deployment, this mission, everyone comes home safe.
 Too often it seems we must relearn lessons.

 What drives us is instinctive; it’s innate, it isn’t a choice.
 It’s what we do because it’s who we are.
 It’s visceral.
 We have as little choice in being that man as we do in the color of our skin.
 Nothing in the world hurts like losing one of yours but we carry that so we can do what needs to be done.
 You pray that you can get it to the boys before someone is wounded.

 For all the Rangers lost, there are so many more saved.
 It makes it bearable.

 Being a Ranger Medic can be long, tiresome, and at times lonely.
-Then there is the bond you create with the Rangers you help; it is the most powerful one outside of a marriage.
+Then there is the bond you create with the Rangers you help; it is the most powerful one outside of marriage.
 No words are needed; sometimes there is an embrace.
-Just a couple beers with your brothers, it’s all you need.
+Just a couple of beers with your brothers, it’s all you need.
 It is not something that can be understood by someone who has not experienced it.

 We will always be there to bring Ranger home till we all come home.
 In the end, it always comes back to the Ranger in the sky, the men on the wall, the bracelets we wear.
 We will never forget them, how can we, to us they die daily.